 M_O: Working together helps us to answer this question: the culmination of the drawing must be a Visual evidence for both.
 Currently, we work precisely on the blank white space of the image and what it can tell; This question is even more central.

 AV: What about the place where you work?
-What’s your studio space like, and how does it affect your process and where is your studio now based?
+What’s your studio space like, how does it affect your process and where is it now based?

 M_O: Our new studio is located in the 18th district of Paris.
 We needed a more spacious place to work on large formats and installations.

 AV: Which exhibition did you visit last?

 M_O: Grayson Perry at Monnaie de Paris and the necropolis of the Kings of France in the Saint-Denis cathedral.

 AV: What do you hope audiences will take from your work?

 M_O: It is important for us to keep the balance between the experimental aspect of our work and the fact that it remains accessible to all.We often use the Visual codes and characters from popular culture, recognizable to all but with a narrative and aesthetic bias.